ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/load-teas.md

 Our TeaList page is now getting live data from our backend.
 The data itself is managed by our `useTea` composition function.

-In case you had any issues transforming the view, here is the full code for the `setup()` function that you can use as a reference.
+In case you had any issues transforming the view, here is the completed relevant code for the `script setup` section that you can use as a reference.
 Try to code this on your own, however, without peeking.

 ```typescript
 refresh();